1995parham-teaching/interviews/questions/README.md

     data = await response.json()
     # insert in db
   ```

 - What is async programming?
-- What is the difference between async programming and multithread programming?
+- What is the difference between async programming and multithreaded programming?
-- what is the difference between FastAPI and Flask?
+- What is the difference between FastAPI and Flask?
 - When can't you use async programming?
-When the implementaion of the code is pure python (GIL)
+When the implementation of the code is pure python (GIL)
 - What is the difference between the two following codes?

 ```python